 - 1. Students should use the lunch line in an orderly fashion with respect to everyone, including food service staff.
 Cutting into the food lines is prohibited.
 It is helpful if students have their I.D. card until they know their student I.D. number in order to purchase any item. - 2.
-Arrive at the cafeteria on time and report to the table.
-No more than 12 students are permitted to sit at one particular table. - 3.
+Arrive at the cafeteria on time and report to the table. - 3.
 No glass of any kind is permitted in the cafeteria. - 4.
 Students should not borrow money from peers to pay for lunch. - 5.
 No throwing of food or any objects will be tolerated.
 The code of conduct will be enforced in these situations. - 6.
-No behavior that creates a mass disturbance shall be tolerated. - 7.
+Behavior that creates a mass disturbance will not be tolerated. - 7.
 Locker and bathroom access may occur by signing out with a staff member. - 8.
 No food should be delivered to the school for students from outside sources.
 Any food that is delivered by an outside vendor will not be accepted by the school. - 9.
 Electronic devices are not permitted to be used in the cafeteria. - 10.
 All tables must be cleaned prior to dismissal from the cafeteria.